This page is adopted from a page by Bert de Groot and modified to be compatible with Gromacs 5.x

 (again, select group “1” for the protein)

 The analysis shows that the gyration radius fluctuates around a stable value and does not show any significant drift.
-Another important check concerns the behaviour of the protein surface:
+Another important check concerns the behavior of the protein surface:

 gmx sasa -s md.tpr -f traj_comp.xtc